 Function Required parameters Soft key Page POINTS Coordinates of any three points in the plane to be tilted POINTS 392 RELATIV Single, incrementally effective spatial angle REL.
 SPA.
-394 AXIAL Up to three absolute or incremental axis angles A,B,C AXIAL 395 RESET Reset the PLANE function RESET 384 The parameter definition of separated into two parts: The geometric definition is different for each of the functions.
-The positioning behavior which is independent of identical for all PLANE for the positioning behavior page 397 of the plane, le available Pl of the PLAN the plane def inctions, See which ANE E function, finition and is "Specifying ⇒ The actual-position-capture with an active tilted working If you use the PLANE functi active, the TNC automatical compensation, which also r g plane. on when M12 ly rescinds th 20 is le radius
+394 AXIAL Up to three absolute or incremental axis angles A,B,C AXIAL 395 RESET Reset the PLANE function RESET 384

+The parameter definition of the PLANE function is separated into two parts:

+- The geometric definition of the plane, which is different for each of the available PLANE functions - The positioning behavior of the PLANE function, which is independent of the plane definition and is identical for all PLANE functions, see "Specifying the positioning behavior of the PLANE function", page 397

+The actual-position-capture function is not possible with an active tilted working plane.

+If you use the PLANE function when M120 is active, the TNC automatically rescinds the radius compensation, which also rescinds the M120 function.